Leaderboard

 6 points

-IR Update Time for an update.
+7. IR Update Time for an update.
 The northern stronger low has finally revealed itself.
 As of 10:30 PM Buoy 46005 300NM West of Aberdeen, WA is reporting a barometric pressure of 978mb.
 Buoy 46002 275NM West of Coos Bay, OR is reporting a barometric pressure of 983mb.
 Both lows continue to deepen.
 I estimate the northern low is now around 973mb and its track is off to the north-northeast.
 The southern low is estimated at 980mb which is dramatically stronger than anything modeled and is moving east-northeast.
 We must keep an eye on the southern low, its depth, and exactly where it tracks.
-In a few hours that low will have reached or pass by Buoy 46002 to which we then will rely on the Buoys off Newport, Tillamook, and the Central Washington Coast.4 points
+In a few hours that low will have reached or pass by Buoy 46002 to which we then will rely on the Buoys off Newport, Tillamook, and the Central Washington Coast.

 4 points